Adjust

 SYSTEM.OPENING_EQUITY | debit | 250 (CREDIT) |

-The handler works in the account's natural direction rather than a fixed debit or credit.
-So the move reads as "raise the account by amount" whether the target grows on a debit or on a credit.
-The offset to OPENING_EQUITY is always the negation, so the two legs sum to zero.
+The handler works in the account’s natural direction, so the move reads as “raise the account by amount” regardless of its normal side.
+The offset to OPENING_EQUITY negates this, keeping the posting balanced.

 Authorization

 adjust is operator-only.
-It writes a privileged correction to an account the caller need not own, which the ownership rule that governs ordinary user operations doesn't cover.
-So a user actor may never call it — see actors and authorization.
+It writes a privileged correction to an account the caller need not own, a case the ownership rule that governs ordinary user operations doesn’t cover.
+So a user actor may never call it; see actors and authorization.

 Reason codes

-adjust returns no RejectionCode.
+adjust returns no reason codes: it has no rejected path.
+It fails only by throwing.
 Its inputs are either valid or a caller error, so each bad input throws a fault rather than declining as data:

 | Code | When |